Adam-Kulju/Patricia/README.md

 ***

 ## Analyze with Patricia
-Patricia now has a built-in GUI that supports one-stop analysis!
+Patricia now has a dedicated GUI that supports a variety of analysis needs!

 [Windows](https://github.com/Adam-Kulju/Patricia/raw/refs/heads/gui/gui/Patricia-Windows.zip)

 [Linux](https://github.com/Adam-Kulju/Patricia/raw/refs/heads/gui/gui/Patricia-Linux.zip)

 Download and extract the folder.
 The GUI binary is the executable in the root folder - double click and the browser should open and run it automatically.